-Poet and writer, Vita Sackville-West, along with her diplomat and author husband, Harold Nicolson, began the transformation of the land at Sissinghurst Castle in the 1930s.
-Harold's architectural planning of the garden rooms, and the vibrant planting by Vita, reflect the romance and intimacy of her poems and writings.
+Vita Sackville-West, the poet and writer, began the transforming Sissinghurst Castle in the 1930s with her diplomat and author husband, Harold Nicolson.
+Harold's architectural planning of the garden rooms, and the colourful, abundant planting in the gardens by Vita, reflect the romance and intimacy of her poems and writings.

 Sissinghurst Castle was the backdrop for a diverse history; from the astonishing time as prison in the 1700s, to being a home to the women’s land army.
 It was also a family home to some fascinating people who lived here or came to stay.
 Today you can take in the ruined architecture of the extensive original buildings, vast panoramic views from the top of the Tower, the current working farm and the 450-acre wider estate along with Vita and Harold's gardens.

 When Sissinghurst re-opens in March 2014, there will be lots of events for you to enjoy throughout the year, so make sure you keep up to date.

 Mon 17 March to Sun 13 April 2014, 11am to 5pm

 Over time, various creepy-crawlies have munched their way through Vita and Harold's book collection.
 Visit the Library for demonstrations and talks on how we're repairing the collection.
 Free event (normal admission charges apply).